murilobnt/foxer/readme.md

 -   **void reset_time_handlers(ClockHandler &clock_handler)** will be to reset all the time handlers of the scene.
 By default, the scene uses the vector of time handlers called time_handlers to reset them "automatically".
 You need to add the time handlers, to the vector, at the start method, for it to work.
 -   **void on_exit()** will be what the scene will do when changed.
 It does nothing by default.

-### The classes in gamesimple/components
+### Components

-All the classes in gamesimple/components can be used to ease the development of a game.
+Some components can be used to ease the development of a game.

 -   **SpritedEntity** can be extended by an entity that needs a sprite;
 -   **AnimatedEntity** can be extended by an entity with an animated sprite;